nneubauer/homebridge-denon/README.md

 ## A Plugin for homebridge to control a Denon AVR

 This is a [Homebridge](https://github.com/nfarina/homebridge) plugin to control all types of [Denon AVRs](https://www.denon-hifi.nl/nl/product/homecinema/avreceiver).
-THe plugin uses the http commands and not on the unstable telnet commands to control Denon AVRs.
-This git has been forked from [nneubauer/homebridge-denon](https://github.com/nneubauer/homebridge-denon) which has been forked from [xkonni/homebridge-denon](https://github.com/xkonni/homebridge-denon) which unfortunately uses a modified version of the node-denon-client and has little to no documentation.
+The plugin uses the http commands and not on the unstable telnet commands to control Denon AVRs.
+This git has been forked from [nneubauer/homebridge-denon](https://github.com/nneubauer/homebridge-denon) which was the basis for version 1 of this plugin.

+Note: I'm not a javascript coder at all, so be easy on code improvements ;).

 ## Install

-The plugin registers as [homebridge-denon-heos](https://www.npmjs.com/package/homebridge-denon-heos) as I found that the original [homebridge-denon](https://www.npmjs.com/package/homebridge-denon) and all other plugins I tested were not working with newer Denon AVR generations (mine is X1400) or used the unstable telnet commands.
+The plugin registers as [homebridge-denon-heos](https://www.npmjs.com/package/homebridge-denon-heos).
+I found that the original [homebridge-denon](https://www.npmjs.com/package/homebridge-denon) and all other plugins I tested were not working with newer Denon AVR generations (mine is X1400) or used the unstable telnet commands.
+I'm aksing you to post an issue if you have problems or an idea about this plugin.
 You can install the package with the following command:

 ```
 (sudo) npm install -g homebridge-denon-heos